 \end{remark}

 The tractability result in Theorem~\ref{thm:positive} is based on the structure of the union-extended queries.
-This means that the intractability of any query within a UCQ can be resolved as long as another query can provide the right variables.
+This means that the intractability of any query within a UCQ can be resolved as long as another query can supply the right variables.
 The following example shows that this can even be the case for a UCQ only consisting of non-free-connex CQs.
-Moreover, the example illustrates why we need the definition of union extensions to be recursive. \begin{example} Let $Q=Q_1\cup Q_2\cup Q_3$ with
+It also illustrates why the definition of union extensions needs to be recursive. \begin{example} Let $Q=Q_1\cup Q_2\cup Q_3$ with